Liguria, Italy

 I hadn’t received the memo about the uniform.
 So, I set out each morning in my standard painting gear; Panama hat, linen shorts, flip flops, art satchel.
 Whereas most of Cinque Terre’s visitors were sporting ‘technical wear’; shorts with multiple zips, backpacks with even more zips, fancy walking boots, golfing hats and those poles whose main function seems to be to signal 'I’m taking this pretty seriously', (also useful for ‘elbows out’ claiming of your piece of the trail).

 Hats off to them though.
 I completed one medium-graded walk and was in bed, exhausted, by 9 pm.
-I woke at 9 am, still exhausted.
+I woke twelve hours later, still exhausted.

 Corniglia perching to perfection